A brief guide to Haemostatic Agents

 Which is best?

 There are a number of independent studies which have examined the efficacy of these products but there is not absolute consistency.
-Quikclot Combat Gauze is repeatedly cited as the haemostatic agent of choice for the whole of the US Armed Forces (13) based on early clinical trials.
-Since then other, newer products have emerged with equal efficacy; general consensus is that in terms of stopping bleeding, they are all as good as each other.(14, 15)
+Quikclot Combat Gauze was the haemostatic agent of choice for the whole of the US Armed Forces (13) based on early clinical trials.
+Currently Celox is the recommended haemostatic agent for both the UK and US military.
+Since then other, newer products have emerged with equal efficacy; general consensus is that in terms of stopping bleeding, they are all as good as each other.(14 -16)

 Rather than worrying about the biochemical effectiveness of each mechanism a more appropriate discussion would be about ease of use.
 Desirable qualities include ease of application, ease of removal, non-exothermic, robust packaging which is easy to open, small pack size and Cost.
 (16, 17)